chaosblade-io/chaosblade/README.md

 make build_with cli os
 # If it is a mac system, run
 make build_with cli os_darwin
+# If you want to compile linux system version selectively, execute:
+ARGS="cli os" make build_with_linux
 ```

 ## Bugs and Feedback